rawmkit/rawm/README.md

 The shell commands `make; make install` should build and install this package.
 See `config.mk` file for configuration parameters.

-dwm can be customized by editing `config.h` and (re)compiling the source code.
+dwm can be customized by creating a custom `config.h` and (re)compiling the source code.
+This keeps it fast, secure and simple.

 License and Copyright